schwartz1375/openwebui-apple-container/AppleContainerization.md

 ### What’s Missing

 Ecosystem support is still early.
 Tools like Watchtower or Compose aren’t available, restart policies are limited, and shortcuts like `host.docker.internal` don’t work.
 Updates and orchestration currently require manual steps.
+📌 **Container 0.6.0 Updates:** Recent improvements include better resource management with `--memory` and `--cpus` flags, enhanced port publishing with `--publish`, and improved image pruning (though `container image prune` no longer accepts `-f` and may require timeouts).
 ---

 ### Looking Ahead